Articles & Guides

 13. Ask questions

-“Empower yourself to ask questions when speaking with your loved one’s doctors, nurses or other clinicians,” says Laura Farrington, D.O., a medical oncologist at Cancer Treatment Centers of America in Chicago.
+“Empower yourself to ask questions when speaking with your loved one’s doctors, nurses or other clinicians,” says Dr. Laura Farrington, a medical oncologist at Cancer Treatment Centers of America in Chicago.
 “It can be easy to just nod and say ‘yes’ without fully understanding what they are hearing or being told is happening — and if you’re unsure about something, chances are that your parent is, too.”

 “Though every cancer diagnosis is different, it’s almost always a very emotional experience for the patient and their family,” says Massie.